From Quasi-Isometric Embeddings to Finite-Volume Property: A Theoretical Framework for Quantized Matrix Completion: Quasi-Isometry for Quantized Matrix Completion

 This section commences with an introduction to scalar quantization and its established variants in the literature.
 Subsequently, we delve into a crucial property of uniform quantization (scalar quantization with uniform dithering), which plays a pivotal role in our theoretical guarantees.
-Finally, we present the guarantees for quantized MC in the context of stochastic quantization and uniform quantization, wherein the quantized MC problem is formulated as a nuclear norm minimization problem.
+Finally, we present the guarantees for quantized matrix completion.